muz1lee/Piecewise-Stationary-MAB-/README.md

 (3) Reduce the impact of past observation

-This project focus on the (3) method , implements Gaussian Thompson Sampling , Discounted Thompson Sampling, Epsilon Greedy , Discounted Epsilon Greedy, Softmax Greedy algorithms, and finally compare their performance based on regret.
+This project focus on the (3) method , implements 6 different algorithms : Gaussian Thompson Sampling , Discounted Thompson Sampling, Epsilon Greedy , Discounted Epsilon Greedy, Softmax Greedy, UCB algorithms, and finally compare their performance based on accumulate regret.

+## Notes

+Even though this project was done and has been implemented in our team , I will keep going optimizing these algorithm as well as fixing some mistakes. :)